naaico-tech/cartridge/cartridge-init/scripts/README-ecommerce-data.md

 ## 🧪 Testing

-The data is designed to work with the Cartridge backend scanner and AI model generation features.
+The data is designed to work with the `cartridge-init` scanner and AI model generation features.
 You can:

 1. **Scan the database** using the scanner API endpoints
 2. **Generate dbt models** based on the e-commerce schema